basecamp/pow/MANUAL.md

   finding the `pow` process in OS X's Activity Monitor and clicking "Quit Process".

+### Configuring Top-Level Domains ###

+The `POW_DOMAINS` environment variable specifies a comma-separated list of top-level domains for which Pow will serve DNS queries and HTTP requests.
+The default value for this list is a single domain, `dev`, meaning Pow will configure your system to resolve `*.dev` to 127.0.0.1 and serve apps in `~/.pow` under the `.dev` domain.

+You can add additional domains to `POW_DOMAINS`:

+    export POW_DOMAINS=dev,test

+If you want Pow to serve apps under additional top-level domains, but not serve DNS queries for those domains, use the `POW_EXT_DOMAINS` variable.
+Entries in `POW_EXT_DOMAINS` will not be configured with the system resolver, so you must make sure they point to your computer by other means.

 **Note**: If you change the value of `POW_DOMAINS`, you must reinstall Pow using `curl get.pow.cx | sh`.
 This is because the relevant files in `/etc/resolver/` are created at install time.

-**WARNING**: Adding top level domains like ".com" to `POW_DOMAINS` can be hazardous to your health!
-In the (likely) event that at some point you lock yourself out of these domains, you will be unable to reach important domains like github.com (where you can find the source code) and S3 (where Pow's installation and uninstallation scripts are hosted).
+**WARNING**: Adding top-level domains like ".com" to `POW_DOMAINS` can be hazardous to your health!
+In the (likely) event that at some point you lock yourself out of these domains, you will be unable to reach important remote addresses like github.com (where you can find the source code) and S3 (where Pow's installation and uninstallation scripts are hosted).
 Do not panic!
 Delete the files Pow has created in `/etc/resolver/` and DNS activity will return to normal.
+(You can safely use `POW_EXT_DOMAINS` for these domains instead.)

 ## Contributing ##